AtticusDotOne/Documentation/glossary.md

 **Authority**

 1. (legal) (subj.)
-Person or State (or state agency) who is afforded special weight in believability
+Person or State (or state agency) who is afforded special weight in believability.
 1. (legal) (subj.)
 Person who has rights over property.
 1. (legal) (obj.)
 Permission--usu. granted by an Authority meeting other definitions; e.g. Alice has authority to receive this information.
 1. (legal) (verb: to authorize) An authority confering rights to another person; e.g. Alice is authorized to receive this information.